 The ridgeback portion comes from crossbreeding with semi-wild African ridge-backed dogs.

 Sometimes stubborn and typically rambunctious, the Rhodesian Ridgeback can be a handful for an inexperienced hound owner.

 However, unlike some hunting and guarding dogs, this dog only needs moderate exercise to be happy and healthy.

 Health issues associated with this dog breed include hip and elbow dysplasia, thyroid dysfunction and eye issues.

-The Anatolian Shepherd dog is an ancient livestock-guarding dog breed that first arose in what used to be called Anatolia, now Asia Minor/modern-day Turkey.
+The Anatolian Shepherd is an ancient livestock-guarding breed that first arose in what was called Anatolia, modern-day Turkey/Asia Minor.

-This dog was bred to work in the harshest desert environment imaginable, from extreme cold to scorching heat.
+They were bred to work in the region’s harsh desert environment, alternating between extreme cold and scorching heat.

-Shepherds are experts at intimidating wolves and were the natural choice for guarding the livestock upon which wild wolves preyed.
+As experts at intimidating wolves, these dogs were a natural choice for guarding the livestock upon which wild wolves prey.